| April Brings Showers of Local Arts by Laura Stengrim April is a busy time for artists

 while maintaining a vision of "utopia", makes

+this small committed group quite an impressive bunch.
 The gallery hours for Eleutheria will be 4-10 pm

 Friday April 19 and 12-6 pm Saturday April 20, as well